-- (1) The "live" part: Choose two consecutive days of a week (weekend may be the easiest), when you consciously make your ethical choices all choices of your everyday life according to utilitarianism (act utilitarianism). - Decide the days early, and mark it on your calendar.
-Living like a utilitarian will make life seem pretty complicated at times, but please make an effort.
-You can let your friends know in advance if you wish, so that they aren't surprised you act strangely. - Please do not do anything that can put you in jail. - Make at least one major ethical choice in those two days, which possibly has effects later. - Make your choices according to utilitarianism even if you think that the utilitarian choice is not the right one.
-You only need to do this for two days, so don't be afraid that it will corrupt you. - Important: keep a journal, a small notebook with you (possibly on your phone) all the time to record every single choice you make.
-These include: getting up, breakfast, what to say to your friends, etc. It might happen that there is a case when you just really can't do what utilitarianism would command (either because it would bring about permanent damage or you just can't bring yourself to it for some other reason); record that too.
+- (1) The "live" part: Choose one day, when you consciously make your ethical choices all choices of your everyday life according to deontology. - Decide the day early, and mark it on your calendar.
+Living like a deontologist will make life seem pretty complicated at times, but please make an effort.
+You can let your friends know in advance if you wish, so that they aren't surprised you act strangely. - Please do not do anything that can put you in jail. - Make at least one major ethical choice in the day, which possibly has effects later. - Make your choices according to deontology even if you think that the deontological choice is not the right one.
+You only need to do this a day, so don't be afraid that it will corrupt you. - Important: keep a journal, a small notebook with you (possibly on your phone) all the time to record every single choice you make.
+These include: getting up, breakfast, what to say to your friends, etc. It might happen that there is a case when you just really can't do what deontology would command, or it just seems that deontology does not tell anything about the case; record that too.
 At this point, the journal should be very personal; you can record things that you would not necessarily share. - (2) The written part: After all this, you will need to write a paper.
 A philosophical paper, not a personal essay.
 Here is how. - Start by going over your journal.
-After reading it carefully, you will need to select two things in it: your most significant ethical choice that you made based on utilitarianism during those two days (the "significant utilitarian choice"); and a situation where you either just could not do what the utilitarian choice would have been, or you did it but knew it was wrong (the "problematic situation"). - In the first part of your paper, describe the significant utilitarian choice.
+After reading it carefully, you will need to select two things in it: your most significant ethical choice that you made based on deontology during those two days (the "significant deontological choice"); and a situation where you either just could not do what the deontological choice would have been, or you did it but knew it was wrong, or deontology was silent on the issue even though it was clearly an ethical choice (the "problematic situation"). - In the first part of your paper, describe the significant deontological choice.
 Describe the situation in detail, and state the two alternatives between which the agent (in this case, you) must choose.
-Show how the utilitarian arrives at the choice: who are those concerned by the action?
-What are the effects of the actions?
-How do both alternatives affect the happiness of all concerned?
-If you think the utilitarian reasoning gave the right result, you should explain why.
+Show how the deontologist arrives at the choice: would any alternative violate the categorical imperative?
+Which formulation is it easiest to see?
+What would be the right reason to act in the circumstances?
+If you think the deontological reasoning gave the right result, you should explain why.
 If you think that it did not, you should also explain why, and why you rather would have done the other alternative. - It the second part of your paper, describe the problematic situation in a similar way.
 Again, describe the situation in detail, and state the two alternatives between which the agent (you) must choose.
-State which alternative utilitarianism seems to favor and why.
-If this alternative goes against commonsense morality, state the commonsense moral principle with which utilitarianism appears to conflict, and show which option commonsense favors.
-Present how the utilitarian might respond, using either the "denial" or the "biting the bullet" strategy.
-(Remember: if you did not end up doing the action, you cannot bite the bullet!)
-If you do not agree with utilitarianism, show why the strategy employed in the previous point does not ultimately work.
+State which alternative deontology seems to favor and why; or if it is silent on the case, explain why.
+If the deontological result goes against commonsense morality, state the commonsense moral principle with which deontology appears to conflict, and show which option commonsense favors.